Gears of War: Gears of War 4

 Gears of War 4 is an Xbox One and Windows 10 game developed by The Coalition and released on October 11, 2016.

 The game's plot is set 25 years after Gears of War 3 and focuses on JD Fenix, the son of Marcus Fenix, who joins his father and two new characters: Delmont "Del" Walker and Kait Diaz against the "Swarm", a new threat risen from the remnants of the Locust.

 Gears 5

 Gears 5 is a sequel to Gears of War 4.
 It was released for Windows and Xbox One on September 10, 2019.

 The game focusing on Kait Diaz, as she looks for the means to counter the Swarm, learning about the true origin of the Locust and their connection with her family.

 Hivebusters

 Hivebusters is a single-player downloadable content expansion pack for Gears 5.
 Taking place before the events of the Gears of War: Hivebusters comic book series, Hivebusters follows Team Scorpio — Corporal Jeremiah Keegan, Lieutenant Lahni Kaliso and Outsider Leslie "Mac" Macallister — as they investigate a method to infiltrate and destroy the Swarm's hives from within as seen in the "Escape" multiplayer mode of Gears 5.

+Gears of War: E-Day

+Gears of War: E-Day is an upcoming prequel set 14 years before the events of Gears of War.
+The game was officially announced on June 9, 2024, during the Xbox Games Showcase by Microsoft Gaming at the Summer Game Fest.